 Computer vision also contributes to factory synchronization and dynamic scheduling by providing real-time tracking of material and product movement.
 By implementing computer vision inspection systems, manufacturers can detect early signs of equipment malfunction, leading to significant cost savings.

 The predictive maintenance capabilities of computer vision can monitor complex production machinery for early signs of degradation, preventing expensive and complicated repairs and downtimes.
 Even though it is not the widest-spread example of computer vision in manufacturing and production, there are some successful cases, like Royal Dutch Shell, which leverages AI and machine learning for such AI-enhanced maintenance, improving equipment lifespan, reducing costs, and mitigating environmental risks.
-Other applications include reading barcodes and QR codes, operator training, and track-and-trace of products from production line to client.

 Computer vision systems in retail